keshav220691/Problem-solving/README.md

 # Problem-solving
-code and approaches for questions that i have solved
+code and approaches for questions.